metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ### How row restriction works in an advanced sandbox

-Metabase will apply a different `WHERE` clause to your saved SQL question depending on the **value** of a person's user attribute.
-Here's how a user attribute gets passed to the `WHERE` clause in your saved SQL question:
+How user attributes, SQL parameters, and advanced sandbox permissions work together to display different rows to different people.

-A normal `WHERE` clause will filter a column to a fixed value:
+A standard `WHERE` clause filters a table by setting a column to a fixed value:
 ```
 WHERE column_name = column_value
 ```

-In step 2 of the [row restricting configuration](#restricting-rows-in-an-advanced-sandbox-with-user-attributes) above, you'll add a SQL parameter so that the `WHERE` clause will accept a dynamic value:
+In step 2 of the [row restricting configuration](#restricting-rows-in-an-advanced-sandbox-with-user-attributes) above, you'll add a SQL variable so that the `WHERE` clause will accept a dynamic value:
 ```
 WHERE plan = {%raw%}{{ plan_variable }}{%endraw%}
 ```

-In steps 9-10 of the [row restricting configuration](#restricting-rows-in-an-advanced-sandbox-with-user-attributes) above, you're telling Metabase to map the SQL parameter `plan_variable` to a user attribute **key** (for example, a key named "User's Plan"):
+In steps 9-10 of the [row restricting configuration](#restricting-rows-in-an-advanced-sandbox-with-user-attributes) above, you're telling Metabase to map the SQL variable `plan_variable` to a **user attribute key** (such as "User's Plan"):
 ```
 WHERE plan = USER_ATTRIBUTE_KEY
 ```

-Metabase will use the user attribute key to look up the user attribute **value** for a specific person ("Basic", "Business", or "Premium"):
+Metabase will use the key to look up the **user attribute value** (for example, the "User's Plan" key can map to the values "Basic", "Business", or "Premium"):
 ```
 WHERE plan = USER_ATTRIBUTE_VALUE
 ```

-Metabase replaces the SQL parameter with a specific user attribute **value** (such as "Basic") to display the sandboxed table to a specific person:
+Metabase replaces the SQL parameter with the specific **user attribute value** (such as "Basic") associated with a sandboxed person.
+When that person logs into Metabase and uses the sandboxed table, they'll see the query result that uses:
 ```
 WHERE plan = "Basic"
 ```